Conflict of interest/Pānga Rongorua

 - Record details of the discussions and decisions made in the minutes and a conflict register.

 - Significant transactions with a conflict of interest should be reported in the end of year financial statements as a related party transaction.
-This is a requirement of the new reporting standards for registered charities.
+This is a requirement of the reporting standards for registered charities.

 When a conflict of interest is serious, it may be best to resolve the conflict by: